ultradns/samples/ansible/README.md

 ### Install `requests`

-The UltraDNS plugins require the Python `requests` modules, so install this with `pip`:
+The UltraDNS plugins require the Python `requests` module.
+Install it using:

 ```bash
 pip install requests